5TFG4/autohub-usbip/docs/INSTALL-win.md

 ## Recommended installation (quick start)

-> Run all commands from an elevated PowerShell session (**Run as administrator**) so the installer can reserve HTTP prefixes, add firewall rules, and register scheduled tasks.
+> Run all commands from an elevated PowerShell 7 session (**Run as administrator**) so the installer can reserve HTTP prefixes, add firewall rules, and register scheduled tasks.

 1. Install the Windows USB/IP driver + CLI (`usbip.exe`) and confirm `usbip.exe help` works from an elevated shell.
 The recommended build is `usbip-win2 0.9.7.3` from <https://github.com/vadimgrn/usbip-win2/releases/tag/V.0.9.7.3>.
+2. Install PowerShell 7 if it is not already present.
+Download the latest MSI from <https://aka.ms/powershell>, run it as Administrator, and verify `pwsh --version` works.
-2. Fetch the project and run the Windows installer:
+3. Fetch the project and run the Windows installer:

 ```powershell
 git clone https://github.com/5TFG4/autohub-usbip.git